dcerdanv/website/content/en/_index.md

   align: left
   image: "images/gen/content/content-5-thumbnail.webp"
   heading: "We Help Business Grow"
-  description: Our software empowers customers and retailers to work from anywhere in the world, on the go, or at home.
+  description: "Our software empowers customers and retailers to work from anywhere in the world, on the go, or at home."
   button:
     text: "Buy Now"
     url: "https://www.zerostatic.io/theme/hugo-advance/"